etcd/raspi-home-sensors/README.md

 ## SSH in

-Once the raspi is plugged in and it boots up, it should be possible to SSH into it using the command `ssh <192.168.LOCAL.IP> -l pi`.
+Once the raspi is plugged in and it boots up, it should automatically be possible to SSH into it using the command `ssh <192.168.LOCAL.IP> -l pi` (if not, you may be running into local network restrictions that need to be lifted).
 The default password for Raspberry Pi OS is `raspberry`.
-The login message should inform you to change the password using `passwd`, as leaving the default is a security risk.
+You should change the default password using `passwd`, as leaving the default is a security risk.

-This IP can be determined by looking for the device named `raspberrypi` on your local network.
+The IP of the raspi can be determined by looking for the device named `raspberrypi` on your local network.
 You can use a network scanner or log into your router to list your devices.
-I would recommend logging into your router, since there's a good chance you'll also want to bind this device to a static IP.
+Logging into your router is recommended, since there's a good chance you'll also want to assign a static IP to this device.

 ## Add scripts

-Next, we configure our script to run every time the raspi starts up (i.e., is plugged in).
-To do so, edit `/etc/rc.local` with root permissions.
-Add the following line before `exit 0`:
+Next, clone this code to the raspi:

 ```
-/meta_loop.sh >> /stdout.txt 2> /stderr.txt &
+git clone https://github.com/etcd/raspi-home-sensors.git # goes to /home/pi
 ```

-The `meta_loop.sh` and `sensor_loop.py` files should then be copied from this repository into the `/` folder on the raspi:
+Then, configure the code to run every time the raspi boots by editing `/etc/rc.local` with root permissions.
+Add the following line before `exit 0`:

 ```
-scp /path/to/meta_loop.py pi@192.168.LOCAL.IP:/meta_loop.py
-scp /path/to/sensor_loop.py pi@192.168.LOCAL.IP:/sensor_loop.py
-# (this command may not work outright because / is a protected directory,
-# so use an intermediate directory and then sudo mv it)
+# Run meta_loop.sh as the user `pi`
+su pi -c '/home/pi/raspi-home-sensors/code/meta_loop.sh' &
 ```

 The `meta_loop.sh` file also needs to be made executable once moved onto the raspi: